Asterisk007/prse/README.md

 * Don't use syntactic whitespace.

 Notes:
 * Recommendation from Todd: All values must be initialized on declaration.
-If the user fails to do so, throw out an error (possibly a `derby` error?).
-Apparently, this is called RAII.
+If the user fails to do so, throw out an error (`error core derby: variable declared with no value set.`)
+    - Apparently, this is called RAII.
 * I want to do pass-by-reference by default.
 If you want to pass by value (meaning a copy of the value rather than the variable it's associated with), use `.copy()`

+Extras to be implemented later:
 * CLA option: --sacrifice
     - Sacrifice a file to the PRSE compiler
     - If the code compiles, file is spared